-So, for this reason, slow readers tend to lose focus— because they read slow.
+So, for this reason, slow readers tend to lose focus — because they read slow.
 It is for this same reason that people who read faster comprehend the most— their brains are so stimulated that their focus stays razor sharp.

 Know Your Starting Point

 Before we dive into how to improve your reading speed, it is important for you to know your starting point.
 You can give yourself a reading test to see where your reading speed is at now.
 You can easily do this by setting a timer for 1 minute and see how many words you can read within that time.
-If you are looking for a more accurate wpm average, try setting your timer at 2 minutes, then divide the amount of words you are able to read in two.
+If you are looking for a more accurate wpm average, try setting your timer at 2 minutes, then divide the number of words you are able to read into two.